Unity-Technologies/Addressables-Sample/README.md

   * In the scene, there's a prefab with an existing texture that can load alternate textures based on button input.
 (VariationController.cs)
   * The project only has one instance of the texture in question (Texture/tree2.png).
 It is marked as addressable, with the address "tree" and no labels
   * The group containing "tree" has a custom schema added to it (TextureVariationSchema).
 This defines the label for the provided texture, and a scale and label for alternate textures.
-  * For "Fast Mode" in the player, run with the play mode script of "Variant Fast Mode".
+  * For "Use Asset Database (fastest)" in the player, run with the play mode script of "Variant Use Asset Database (fastest)".
 This will look at all the label variations defined in the schema, and apply all labels to the "tree".
-This will then go into play mode in the normal Fast Mode setup of loading from AssetDatabase, but will fake having an "HD", "SD", etc. version of the texture.
+This will then go into play mode in the normal "Use Asset Database (fastest)" setup of loading from AssetDatabase, but will fake having an "HD", "SD", etc. version of the texture.
-  * For "Virtual Mode" in the player, run with the play mode script of "Variant Virtual Mode".
-This will do the same things as the "Variant Fast Mode" script above.
-Note, this is not a very accurate virtual mode right now because it does not emulate the fact that each variety should be in its own bundle.
+  * For "Simulate Groups (Advanced)" in the player, run with the play mode script of "Variant Simulate Groups (Advanced)".
+This will do the same things as the "Variant Use Asset Database (fastest)" script above.
+Note, this is not a very accurate "Simulate Groups (Advanced)" mode right now because it does not emulate the fact that each variety should be in its own bundle.
   * With the build script of "Pack Variations" selected, building the player content will:
     * Find all groups with the TextureVariationSchema
 	* Loop over all size/label pairs, and copy the textures on-disk.
 	* Change the import settings on the created textures so as to scale them.
 	* Build all bundles
 	* Remove the extra files/groups that were created.
-  * After building with "Pack Variations", you can enter play mode using the standard "Packed Play Mode" script.
+  * After building with "Pack Variations", you can enter play mode using the standard "Use Existing Build (requires built groups)" script.
 * Scenes/PrefabTextureScalerScene
     * In this scene an Addressable prefab that gets duplicated with variant textures.
     * The project only has one instance of the prefab (Assets/Cube.prefab).
 This prefab has a Material that references a texture in the project.
     * The group containing the prefab has a custom schema attached to it (PrefabTextureVariantSchema.cs).
 This schema defines the label for the default prefab as well as labels and texture scales for the variant prefabs and their textures.
 PrefabTextureVariantSchema will only iterate over GameObjects that have a MeshRenderer with a valid material and texture assigned to it.
-    * For "Fast Mode" in the player, run with the play mode script of "Variant Fast Mode".
+    * For "Use Asset Database (fastest)" in the player, run with the play mode script of "Variant Use Asset Database (fastest)".
 This will look at all the label variations defined in the schema, and apply all labels to the "Prefab".
-This will then go into play mode in the normal Fast Mode setup of loading from AssetDatabase, but will fake having an "LowRes", "MediumRes", etc. version of the prefab.
+This will then go into play mode in the normal "Use Asset Database (fastest)" setup of loading from AssetDatabase, but will fake having an "LowRes", "MediumRes", etc. version of the prefab.
-    * For "Virtual Mode" in the player, run with the play mode script of "Variant Virtual Mode".
-This will do the same things as the "Variant Fast Mode" script above.
-Note, this is not a very accurate virtual mode right now because it does not emulate the fact that each variety should be in its own bundle.
+    * For "Simulate Groups (Advanced)" in the player, run with the play mode script of "Variant Simulate Groups (Advanced)".
+This will do the same things as the "Variant Use Asset Database (fastest)" script above.
+Note, this is not a very accurate "Simulate Groups (Advanced)" mode right now because it does not emulate the fact that each variety should be in its own bundle.
     * With the build script of "Pack Variations" selected, building the player content will:
         * Find all groups with the PrefabTextureVariantSchema.
         * Iterate through the group and duplicate any GameObjects into an "AddressablesGenerated" folder on-disk and mark the duplicates as Addressables.